 Your Innkeepers are Lynne and Gerry.
-Under new ownership, the Stage Stop Inn is undergoing renovation to make your stay here relaxing and comfortable.
-You'll feel at home the moment you walk into our historic lobby.
-Join us for Sun-filled days, glorious sunsets and brilliant starry nights.
+We've made substantial renovations to restore the beauty and functionality of this historic property, and we're dedicated to making you're stay with us enjoyable and relaxing.
+You'll feel at home the moment you walk into our lobby.
+Join us for sun-filled days, glorious sunsets and brilliant starry nights.
 It will soothe your soul and renew your spirit .

 Anne was a friend of John Wayne's, and she built the Inn to accomodate cast and crew filming in the high desert around Patagonia.
 It was used in films such as Rio Lobo, Rio Bravo, Young Guns and Wyatt Earp.
 The San Rafael Valley, located just 7 miles away served as a location in the filming of Oklahoma.

 The town of Patagonia rests between the majestic Santa Rita and Patagonia Mountains at the confluence of Harshaw and Sonoita Creeks.
 Set among rich foothills and valleys at 4,000 feet, Patagonia enjoys an excellent climate at the center of Southeast Arizona's burgeoning wine region.
 Daytime temperatures are normally 10 to 20 degrees cooler than the lower desert elevations in Tucson and Phoenix, and nights cool off nicely in the summer.
 The area is home to many artists and authors, and is world renowned for birding, hiking, cycling and hunting.